atif09/PaperLink/README.md

 - **Intelligent Categorization:** Automatic labeling of papers as Foundational, Trending, Recent, or Highly Cited based on citation data and publication age
 - **Dynamic Filtering:** Instantly filter results by publication year, citation count, and category to reduce network complexity and focus on relevant research
 - **Citation Network Visualization:** Interactive, force-directed D3.js graphs to explore citation relationships (both cited and citing papers)
-- **Personal Library:** Save papers to custom collections in your browser—no signup required
+- **Personal Library:** Save papers to custom collections in your browser.
 - **BibTeX Export:** Export your saved collections as BibTeX files for easy citation management in LaTeX and reference managers
 - **Responsive UI:** Clean, modern interface with real-time feedback and smooth navigation